mdkberry/migrating-to-aimms/guides/OPTION4_GUIDE.md

 ### Phase 1: CSV Validation
 - Finds and validates the CSV file in the source directory
 - Checks for required columns: `order_number` and `shot_name`
-- Uses CSV filename as project name
+- Uses CSV filename as project name unless `--project-name` flag is used in call.

 ### Phase 2: Media Integrity Validation
 - Validates that `image_storyboard/` and `video_storyboard/` directories exist